 “The Faces of Colombia – The Invisible Communities”

 My goal in creating the paintings for this exhibition is to portray the strength and dignity of Colombian activists and community leaders as they work for social justice and change.

-The exhibition includes 20 original colored-pencil paintings along with informative English and Spanish narratives written by Phd candidate Chelsey Dyer describing the current political situation in Colombia.
+The exhibition includes 20 original colored-pencil paintings along with informative English and Spanish narratives written by Doctor of Philosophy, Anthropology, Chelsey Dyer describing the current political situation in Colombia.